Chapter 3: Acquisition and Receiving

 - Capital Fabricated Equipment: Capital equipment, $5,000 or greater, which is constructed for use on a contract or grant, and will remain in the possession of the University.
 Capital Fabricated Equipment is assigned a University equipment tag number and added to the department equipment inventory list.

-- With the initial purchase requisition, completes a Fabricated Equipment Form with the following information:
+- Prior to any spending or purchase requisition submission, the Principal Investigator completes a Fabricated Equipment Form with the following information:

 - A complete description of the equipment.